goharbor/harbor/docs/compile_guide.md

 ### Install Success

-You can get this message from shell when successful complete Harbor installs.
+You can get this message from shell after successful complete Harbor installs.

    ```sh
       ...